pgmmpk/ponomar.js/README.md

     ```
 2. Set an environment variable `PONOMAR_DUMP` that points to the root directory containing these
    JSON files.
-3. Run `make stress` to make this code repeat the same compuations in JavaScript and comapre
+3. Run `make stress` to make this code repeat the same computaions in JavaScript and compare
    the result with the dumped JSON files.
     ```
     PONOMAR_DB=ponomar/Ponomar/languages \